olebole/irafdoc/doc/kpnocoude.do3fiber.rst

   There are two queries for the interactive fitting.
 A graph of the data between the defined reference apertures separated by a specified buffer distance is first shown.
 The function order and type may be adjusted.
-After quiting with <tt>'q'</tt> the user has the option of changing the buffer value and returning to the fitting, changing the image line or column to check if the fit parameters are satisfactory at other points, or to quit and accept the fit parameters.
+After quiting with <span style="font-family: monospace;">'q'</span> the user has the option of changing the buffer value and returning to the fitting, changing the image line or column to check if the fit parameters are satisfactory at other points, or to quit and accept the fit parameters.
 After fitting all points across the dispersion another graph showing the scattered light from the individual fits is shown and the smoothing parameters along the dispersion may be adjusted.
-Upon quiting with <tt>'q'</tt> you have the option of checking other cuts parallel to the dispersion or quiting and finishing the scattered light function smoothing and subtraction.
+Upon quiting with <span style="font-family: monospace;">'q'</span> you have the option of checking other cuts parallel to the dispersion or quiting and finishing the scattered light function smoothing and subtraction.
   If there is a throughput image then this is corrected for scattered light